How To Care For Your New Jewelry

 • Store your sterling silver in a clean dry closed location like a jewelry box or jewelry bag to slow down the tarnishing process.

-Gold and Precious Stones
+Gold and Precious Stones in Celtic Jewelry

 Walker Metalsmiths uses 14K gold, unless otherwise noted, in all of our Gold jewelry.
 We cast our gold on site at our Andover, NY studio to ensure quality and purity of materials.
 We do also re-use customer gold in some of our pieces.
 If that is the case your piece will be cast by itself to ensure your material is used in only your requested jewelry.